 Continue diplomatic efforts

-One positive in the past 24 hours was the United Nations confirming that 14 more trucks carrying vital aid, including food and medicine, had entered the Gaza Strip through the Rafah border crossing in Egypt.
-Although the aid so far is only 4% of the pre-war average daily volume, it is a sign that efforts to avoid a humanitarian disaster are making progress, according to Reuters.
+One positive in the past 24 hours was the confirmation by the United Nations that 14 more trucks carrying vital aid, including food and medicine, had entered the Gaza Strip through the Rafah border crossing in Egypt.
+Although the aid volume so far is only 4% of the pre-war average daily level, it is a sign that efforts to avoid a humanitarian disaster are making progress, according to Reuters.

 In other developments outside the Middle East, thousands of people held a protest in the Canadian city of Montreal to show solidarity with Palestinians.